 Based on the success of its new online lesson, South Dakota is considering offering an entirely virtual WWE program in the future.
 The team envisions that participants would log in to the online sessions or watch a recorded version of it and then walk on their own.
 South Dakota is considering this as an approach for offering the program in more remote, rural areas of the state where hosting a group class would likely not be feasible.

 While Bernalillo was able to get 34 people to view and join the Meetup group, no one wanted to engage further by enrolling in WWE.
 Bernalillo canceled the subscription and regrouped.
 Even though its attempt at virtual sessions was unsuccessful, Bernalillo proved that with the right partner and safety protocols in place, WWE can still be provided in a small group setting during a pandemic.

 To date, the WWE books distributed through the Springfield social isolation kits were not well received.
 Feedback to Julia was that participants were more interested in information about food distribution and other services, but NACDD was proud of the innovative approach to marketing the program during an unprecedented time.
 If a similar effort were undertaken in the future, Julia recommends adding a flyer about the program as opposed to the book.
 That being said, now that the fall semester has begun and students have returned to campus, Julia has engaged more than 42 student health coaches to make follow-up calls to the participating community members who received social isolation kits.
 Perhaps with a health coaching call, seniors may be more interested in the program.Next Steps:

-As the pandemic continues to impede standard operations, the NACDD Arthritis Team will continue to offer technical assistance and guidance to grantees as they implement their revised work plans and offer WWE in creative ways.Primary web link for more information:
+As the pandemic continues to impede standard operations, the NACDD Arthritis Team will continue to offer technical assistance and guidance to grantees as they implement their revised work plans and offer WWE in creative ways.Program Areas: